Injured in an Accident With YRC Freight? Why You Need an Experienced Truck Accident Attorney

 In the interest of full disclosure, this data doesn't assign fault for these accidents, so it would be unfair to blame YRC drivers for all of them.
 However, it would be equally naive to assume that none of the crashes were YRC's fault.

-When the margins are that tight, it's not just in YRC's interest to pay as little as possible when their drivers injure or kill someone, it's a matter of survival.
-After all, businesses that don't make money don't stay in business that long, and senior executives whose businesses aren't profitable enough have a tendency to lose their jobs.
+When the margins are that tight, it's not just in YRC's interest to pay as little as possible when their drivers injure or kill someone; it's a matter of survival.
+After all, a business that doesn't make money usually winds up shutting down before too long, and senior executives whose businesses aren't profitable enough to satisfy their shareholders have a tendency to lose their jobs.

-At the same time, YRC's massive revenue stream means that they can afford the absolute best defense lawyers to help minimize the compensation they have to pay.
+At the same time, YRC's massive revenue stream means that they can afford the absolute best defense lawyers, investigators, and expert witnesses to help shape the narrative in their favor and minimize the compensation they have to pay.

 For any injury victim, all this adds up to a steep mountain to climb in order to get things as close as possible to how they were before the accident.
 It's also a climb that no one should have to make alone.